 “It was an inauspicious beginning,” recalls Mike Remige, director of Jennette’s Pier.
 “But they learned their lesson.”

-The Jennettes waited for World War II to end before rebuilding; their second attempt would be more successful and for over 50 years, the pier would become a beloved Nags Head institution.
+The Jennettes waited for World War II to end before rebuilding; their second attempt would be more successful, with the pier becoming a beloved Nags Head institution.

 “Jennette’s Pier was one of the first fishing piers built on the Outer Banks of North Carolina, so there is historical and traditional significance.
 There are generations of families fishing here from when it was built in the late ’30s,” Remige says.
 “When the pier was first built, there was a casino in Nags Head.
 That and Jennette’s Pier were the two main social hubs in the entirety of the Outer Banks.”